bmcniff/bmcniff.github.io/_posts/2023-10-03-reverb-sold.md

 categories: jekyll
 ---

-*Predicting whether musical instruments will sell on online marketplace.*
+*Predicting whether music gear will sell on an online marketplace.*

 ### Overview